History

-The Mad River Valley Health Center (MRVHC) was the product of this effort.
+A group of concerned citizens formed in July of 1980 to discuss options in case Dr. Saia could not find a buyer.
+When the facility did not sell by December of the same year, the group began making alternative plans.
 The community realized that in order to attract physicians to the Valley, it was critical to find a way to relieve them of the burden of the heavy debt of starting up a practice.
-Community representatives of each of the four Valley towns developed the idea to buy the existing practice and building and turning it into a community run health center.
-The group grew to eventually include 12 citizens from the four towns, who formed the original Mad River Valley Health Center Board of Directors.
-The MRVHC was incorporated as a 501(c)(3) non-profit corporation in January of 1981.
+Chosen representatives from each of the four valley towns developed the idea to buy Dr. Saia’s practice and turn it into a community run health center staffed by two doctors.
+This group, to eventually include 13 citizens from the four towns, formed the original MRVHC Board of Directors.
+By January of 1981 by-laws were enacted, the appropriate non-profit organization forms were completed and filed with the Secretary of State of Vermont, and the Mad River Valley Health Center, Inc. was incorporated as a 501(c)(3) non-profit corporation in January of 1981.

 The original mission of the Mad River Valley Health Center was to provide a quality facility to insure the availability of local health care to residents of the Mad River Valley, neighboring towns and visitors.
+The role of the Board was for fiscal management and the establishment of general policies and procedures to be consistent with the overall attitude and needs of the community.
+The Directors were not intended to take part in the day to day management of the health center.

 The mission of the MRVHC, which was shared by Dr. Cook, was to serve as a primary care family practice providing health care to the Mad River community, neighboring towns, and visitors.
 During this period, in addition to providing direct care, Dr. Cook oversaw the entire practice, coordinating the care and referring patients when indicated.